Skip to main content

 University of the West of England

-The project has five inter-connected goals:
+The project has four inter-connected goals:

 2. Produce systems modelling of governance networks with policy recommendations for more effective ways of working